-The dietetics & clinical nutrition services department at U of Delaware is ranked 1 in the nation and is well-known for producing qualified graduates.
 Because of a dedication to high academic standards and a yearly net price of $21,565, University of Delaware is a good value for your money.
+Many U of Delaware students receive scholarships.
 A virtual tour is a great way to explore University of Delaware.

 Alfred State College is a great decision for individuals interested in an Agricultural Economics & Business major.
 This is an exceptional option for students who favor the style of a small college town.